AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 #### Defining allow-list

-Some `static-checks` allow modules to define an `allow-list`, which instruct the static check to ignore specific errors and allow checks to pass.
+Some `static-checks` allow modules to define an `allow-list`, which instructs the static check to ignore specific errors and allow checks to pass.
 All `allow-list` files must be placed in the root of the corresponding module's `Test/Mftf` folder.

 The following `static-checks` use `allow-list` files